-As previously mentioned, there is no administrative account ("RootDN") created for the slapd-config database.
+There is no administrative account ("RootDN") created for the slapd-config database.
 There is, however, a SASL identity that is granted full access to it.
 It represents the localhost's superuser (root/sudo).
 Here it is:

-$\verb"dn.exact=gidNumber=0+uidNumber=0", cn=peercred", cn=external", cn=auth$
+dn.exact=gidNumber=0+uidNumber=0,cn=peercred,cn=external,cn=auth